fr4nky89/AI-Programmer/README.md

 Read the full article at:
 http://www.primaryobjects.com/CMS/Article149

 Following awesome results provided by the initial source code I have decided to generalize Fitness function so now any function can be generated in BF.
-For example if you want to get source code for the add function simply do in Program.cs:
+For example if you want to generate some BF code to add two bytes simply type in Program.cs:

 ```
 struct MyTuple {